-More often than not, ongoing intranet management and governance belongs in the internal communications function.
+More often than not, ongoing intranet management and governance belong in the internal communications function.
 These roles often roll up into Marketing or PR, but have successfully aligned elsewhere (e.g. HR, or directly to the C-Suite).

 Information Technology (IT)

-Since intranets historically have been highly technical and because they’re built to be used by all employees across the enterprise, intranet technology is still usually sourced by the IT department unlike many departmental SaaS applications.
+Since intranets historically have been highly technical and because they’re built to be used by all employees across the enterprise, intranet technology is still usually sourced by the IT department, unlike many departmental SaaS applications.
 In addition, IT usually holds the budget.
 With modern intranets that are a lot easier to configure these days, organizations no longer need to rely on IT to do everything.
 But they will still need to help with the initial software deployment and it’s always nice to have people around that can speak to technical feasibility.

 This one is so often undervalued or overlooked we decided to write a separate post about it in the next couple weeks.